 It’s nice when people say nice things about you.
 The problem is, sometimes they don’t tell you what they think unless you ask.
+And those nice things (like reviews) can have a huge impact on your dental website SEO.

 If you have trouble asking for patient reviews, we have some tips to go about doing it the right way, so you’ll get more reviews, and better ones at that.